ej2/python-quickbooks/README.md

     invoice.Id = 7
     invoice.void(qb=client)

-If your consumer_key never changes you can enable the client to stay running:
+If your company_id never changes you can enable the client to stay running (deprecation warning: will be removed in next release):

     QuickBooks.enable_global()

-You can disable the global client like so:
+You can disable the global client like so (deprecation warning: will be removed in next release):

     QuickBooks.disable_global()